Health-Informatics-UoN/carrot-docs/docs/CaRROT-CDM/ETL/ETL-Guide.md

 		...
 	```

-	CO-CONNECT-Tools also has this feature to create tables based on what has been setup in the `yaml` configuration file
+	CaRROT-CDM also has this feature to create tables based on what has been setup in the `yaml` configuration file
 	```
     carrot etl --config <config> create-tables
 	```